-Size: XXS (XS, S, M, L, XL, XXL, XXXL), to fit 30 (32, 34, 36, 38, 40, 42, 44)” bust.
+Size: XXS (XS, S, M, L, XL, XXL, XXXL), to fit 30 (32, 34, 36, 38, 40, 42, 44)” bust; shown in third size with no ease.
 This blanket sweater is designed so that the cross-back measures 2” less than the front bust.
 For a good fit, choose a size with 0-2” ease at cross-back.

-Yarn: Blue Sky Alpacas Techno (68% baby alpaca, 22% silk, 10% extrafine merino; 120 yards, 50 grams); 10 (10, 11, 12, 14, 15, 16, 17) skeins Fame #1970.
+Yarn: Blue Sky Alpacas Techno (68% baby alpaca, 22% silk, 10% extrafine merino; 120 yards/50g); 10 (10, 11, 12, 14, 15, 16, 17) skeins, shown in #1970 Fame.

-Other Materials: US 10.5 60” circular needle, or size to match gauge.
+Other Materials: US 10.5 (6.5mm) 60” circular needle, or size to match gauge; Stitch markers; Yarn needle.

-Gauge: 12 st x 20 rows/4” in stockinette stitch; 12 st x 10 rows/4” in Garter Loop stitch, after steam blocking.
+Gauge: 12 st and 20 rows/4” in stockinette stitch; 12 st and 10 rows/4” in Garter Loop stitch, after gentle blocking.

 See the entire Cozy Collection from Clotheshorse digital magazine.